brettz9/webappfind/README-old.md

-- LOOK AT old-\* folders for deleted info!!!
+- LOOK AT old-app folders for deleted info!!!

 1. Document usage of putting in dock for dragging files onto it
 1. Search through code for "Todo"